+auxiliary sheet

-auxiliary sheet.
-In Infoprint, an object that represents a particular sheet of paper, blank or otherwise, that can precede a job, separate documents within a job, or follow a job.
-See end sheet, separator sheet, start sheet.
+In InfoPrint, an object that represents a particular sheet of paper, blank or otherwise, that can precede a job, separate documents within a job, or follow a job.

-auxiliary-sheet selections.
+auxiliary-sheet selections

 A particular combination of start, separator, and end sheets that print with jobs on a particular printer device.